eda-ricercatore/admin-notes/skill-set/domain-specific/lower-level-sw-dev/devops-devsecops-itops.md

 	- Experience with troubleshooting for virtualized platform
 	- Ability to provide and manage virtual machine configurations, including networking, storage and security settings and deploy it to hosts upon request
 	- Knowledge of data center networking, including TCP/IP, switching/routing, ports and protocols, firewall concepts, or load-balancing
++ skill set:
+	- Experience building infrastructure automation.
+	- Experience with logs-based analysis and RPC tracing technologies.
+	- Practical experience with Prometheus.
++ skill set:
+	- Knowledge of data center architecture: power, cooling, and networking.
+	- Significant experience working with data center hardware and writing software to make that easier, faster, and less manual effort
+	- Familiarity with best practices for hardware acceptance testing